pstansell/d3rlpy/docs/references/dataset.rst

 However, in reinforcement learning, mini-batches consist with sets of :math:`(s_t, a_t, r_{t+1}, s_{t+1})` and episode terminal flags.
-Converting a set of observations, actions, rewards and terminal flags into this tuples is boring and requires some codings.
+Converting a set of observations, actions, rewards and terminal flags into this tuples is boring and requires some coding.

-Therefore, d3rlpy provides `MDPDataset` class which enables you to handle reinforcement learning datasets without any efforts.
+Therefore, d3rlpy provides `MDPDataset` class which enables you to handle reinforcement learning datasets without any effort.

 .. code-block:: python